Azure DevOps Plugin

 .
 And should be used more securely as an environment variable.

-Alternatively, you can extract your token using Akeyless auth
+Alternatively, to work with any other Authentication Methods you can extract your token using Akeyless auth

 command: